Crave-Trinity/Novamind-Frontend-Gemini/docs/testing-environment-setup.md

       // --- Library Mocks ---
       // Redirect imports of heavy/incompatible libraries to mocks
       // Use named exports in mock files.
+This strategy is currently used but may be insufficient
+      // for R3F components, leading to test failures (see known issues).
       'three': path.resolve(__dirname, './src/test/mocks/three.ts'),
       '@react-three/fiber': path.resolve(__dirname, './src/test/mocks/react-three-fiber.ts'),
       '@react-three/drei': path.resolve(__dirname, './src/test/mocks/react-three-drei.ts'),